38mm is How Many Inches? A thorough look to Metric-Imperial Conversion

 Introduction: The Metric and Imperial Systems

 The world uses two primary systems of measurement: the metric system (also known as the International System of Units or SI) and the imperial system (also known as the US customary units).
-The metric system is based on powers of 10, making conversions relatively straightforward.
+That's why the metric system is based on powers of 10, making conversions relatively straightforward.
 The imperial system, on the other hand, utilizes a more complex and less intuitive set of units, often leading to confusion when converting between them.
 Understanding the difference is key to mastering conversions.

 The metric system's base unit of length is the meter (m), while the imperial system's base unit is the yard (yd).
-Both systems have their subunits (like centimeters and inches), which are derived from their respective base units.
+Plus, both systems have their subunits (like centimeters and inches), which are derived from their respective base units.
 The conversion between these systems requires a specific conversion factor, which we will explore in detail below.

 Converting 38mm to Inches: The Calculation

-Therefore, to find out how many inches are in 38mm, we perform the following calculation:
+Because of this, to find out how many inches are in 38mm, we perform the following calculation:

 38 mm / 25.4 mm/in ≈ 1.5 inches